 Hinamatsuri (also known as Doll’s Day or Girls’ Day) is an annual festival in Japan to celebrate the health and happiness of young girls.
-We celebrate this special day by decorating with hina dolls and with festive foods, such as chirashi sushi, clam soup, and strawberry daifuku.
+We celebrate this special day by decorating with hina dolls and enjoying festive foods, such as chirashi sushi, clam soup, and strawberry daifuku.

 Table of Contents

-What is Hinamatsuri
+What is Hinamatsuri?

 Traditionally, Hinamatsuri was known as Momo no Sekku (桃の節句) or ‘the peach festival’ as it took place after winter when the peach trees in Japan began to flower.